definitelynotnnova/Nimbus-Parallel-Flow/README.md

 # Nimbus Parallel Flow

 A parallel processing library for Roblox.
-It distributes work across worker `Actor`s, runs it in parallel, and returns the results in order.
+It distributes work across worker Actors, runs it in parallel, and returns the results in order.
 The actor messaging, binary serialization, and thread synchronization are handled internally.

 A worker is a plain function applied to each element of an input.
 The library decides whether to run that work sequentially or split it across the workers, based on a cost estimate.
 Small inputs run sequentially, because the round-trip cost of crossing the actor boundary is higher than the compute.
 Larger inputs are chunked across the pool.